What Are the Symptoms of Heavy Metal Toxicity?

 What conditions are most commonly treated with chelation therapy?

-Chelation therapy is most commonly used for lead, mercury, aluminum, cadmium, gadolinium and arsenic toxicity but is also explored for conditions like cardiovascular disease, Alzheimer’s, and diabetes.
-Functional medicine practitioners use chelation carefully in chronic illness cases where toxic metals are suspected to contribute to inflammation or oxidative stress.
-Treatment is always individualized, with an emphasis on lab testing to confirm toxicity before starting therapy.
+Chelation therapy is most commonly used for heavy metal toxicity, including lead, mercury, aluminum, cadmium, gadolinium, and arsenic.
+It is also explored for conditions like cardiovascular disease, Alzheimer’s disease, and diabetes.
+Functional medicine practitioners use chelation carefully in chronic illness cases where toxic metals may contribute to inflammation or oxidative stress, always confirming toxicity through lab testing before treatment.

 Is chelation therapy effective for treating heart disease?

-Chelation therapy, particularly with EDTA, has shown some promise for improving heart health by removing calcium deposits in arteries and reducing oxidative stress.
-While not a first-line treatment, functional medicine may consider chelation as part of a broader strategy that includes diet, lifestyle, and stress management for those with cardiovascular concerns, especially where heavy metal exposure is a factor.
-(TACT study by NIH)
+Chelation therapy, particularly with EDTA, has shown some promise for improving heart health by reducing calcium buildup in arteries and lowering oxidative stress.
+While it is not a first-line treatment, it may be used in functional medicine as part of a broader plan that includes diet, lifestyle changes, and stress management, especially when heavy metal exposure is a contributing factor.

 Can chelation therapy be used for autism spectrum disorder?